Analytics & Usage Tracking Privacy Policy

 - Reservation conflicts - Find system issues to fix

-An optional natural language feature that helps faculty find demos using conversational requests (e.g., "I need ballistic pendulum for PHYS 1110 next Tuesday").
+Optional natural language features that help faculty find demos using conversational requests (e.g., "I need ballistic pendulum for PHYS 1110 next Tuesday").

 How it works: 100% local processing using on-premise AI models - no external services, no cloud APIs, no third-party data sharing.